ShunsukeHasegawa/vue3-read-more/README.md

 - `rows` - The number of lines displayed in the initial state.
 The default value is 4.
 - `moreText` - The text displayed on "Read more".
 The default value is "Read More"
-- `backgroundColor` - The background color of the page.
-The default value is #FFF.

 ## License